blazium-engine/blazium-docs/contributing/development/compiling/getting_source.rst

 In general, you need to install ``git`` and/or one of the various GUI clients.

-Afterwards, to get the latest development version of the Godot source code (the unstable ``master`` branch), you can use ``git clone``.
+Afterwards, to get the latest development version of the Blazium source code (the unstable ``master`` branch), you can use ``git clone``.

 If you are using the ``git`` command line client, this is done by entering